seitseman-niksaria/documentation/seitseman-niksaria-readme.md

 ### Prerequisites

-For the user to get the best experience, they should give permission to the app to use their device's camera.
+For the user to get the best experience, they should permit the app to use their device's camera.

 ### Installation

-For now the game is published only in Expo Go -application, and cannot be found in Google Play Store or App Store.
+For now, the game is published only in Expo Go -application, and cannot be found in Google Play Store or App Store.

-Install Expo Go on your mobile device: <a href="https://expo.dev/"></a> or simply searching for 'Expo Go' in Play Store/App Store.
+Install Expo Go on your mobile device: <a href="https://expo.dev/"></a> or simply search for 'Expo Go' in Play Store/App Store.

 ### ⚡️ Quickstart